kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the Microsoft Sentinel page, select the workspace you created with the instance of Microsoft Sentinel, **SC900-LogAnalytics-workspace**.

-1. The first step with Azure Sentinel is to be able to collect data.
+1. The first step with Microsoft Sentinel is to be able to collect data.
 From the left navigation panel select **Data connectors**, listed under configuration.

 1. From the Data connectors page, scroll down on the main window to view the extensive list of available connectors.
 In the Search box of the data connectors page, enter **Microsoft Defender for Cloud** then from the list select **Microsoft Defender for Cloud**.